Morwenn/cpp-sort/doc/sorter-adapters.md

 1 | 0
 2 | 2
 3 | 17
-4 | 172
+4 | 122
-5 | 1384
+5 | 898
-6 | 14188
+6 | 7188
-7 | 140736
+7 | 63276
+8 | 612048
+9 | 6476112
+10 | 74558880
+11 | 929011680
+12 | 12465394560
+13 | 179294186880

-The algorithms 0 to 4 use an unrolled insertion sort.
-The algorithms 5 to 7 use a double insertion sort.
-This family of algorithms is still a work in progress and more specializations will come in the future.
+The algorithms 0 to 3 use an unrolled insertion sort.
+The following algorithms use a recursive selection sort, which eventually falls back on the unrolled insertion sort, performing a bit less move operations than a regular selection sort.
+This adapter has no upper bound, it can sort an array of size 155 if needed, but then it might generate too much code, so try to keep the size low if possible.

-The simple `low_moves_adapter` takes a `Sorter` template parameter so that it can fall back to that sorter when no specific algorithm exists for the given array size:
+The simple `low_moves_adapter` takes a `Sorter` template parameter so that it can fall back to that sorter when it is given to sort something else than `std::array` or a fixed-size C array.

 ```cpp
 template<typename Sorter>